-- further administrative action including possible suspension or revocation of your company’s certificate of authority;
+- Further administrative action, including possible suspension or revocation of your company’s certificate of authority.

-The Lawson Firm offers a number of services to help companies ensure that their business practices are up-to-date and inline with current regulatory requirements.
+The Lawson Firm offers a number of services to help companies ensure that they stay up-to-date and in compliance with current regulatory requirements.
 These include:

-- representation for actual market conduct exams.
+- Representation for actual market conduct exams.

 Please contact Scott Lawson email@example.com to discuss how your company can ace its next market conduct exam!